Nonya9001/Mario-s-Madness-Secret-Exit/README.md

 the original mod was fine, but the creator did not do the charting properly.
 I am here, posting it with fixed charting and fixed bugs.
 Download the file here:

-MOD UPDATE VERSION: 1.0.1
+MOD UPDATE VERSION: 1.0.2

-fixed #1 (after publication):
+fixed #2 (after publication):

--Missing Notes

 -Notes on wrong side